SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 What to do?
 Hannan et al. (2005) found that simple measures of progress in therapy correctly identified 90% of clients “at risk” for a negative outcome or dropout.
 Other studies have found that routinely soliciting feedback from people in treatment regarding progress and their experience of the therapeutic relationship as much as doubles effectiveness while simultaneously reducing dropout and deterioration rates.

 You can get two, simple, evidence-based measures for free here.
-Get started by connecting with and learning from colleagues on the world’s largest, online network of clinicians: The International Center for Clinical Excellence.
+Get started by connecting with and learning from colleagues at The International Center for Clinical Excellence.
 It’s free and signing up takes only a minute or two.

-Finally, take advantage of a special offer for the 6 Feedback Informed Treatment and Training Manuals, containing step by step instructions for using the scales to guide and improve the services you offer.
-These manuals are the reason the ICCE received the perfect scores when SAMHSA reviewed and approved our application for evidence-based status.
+Finally, read the Feedback Informed Treatment and Training Manual, containing step by step instructions for using the scales to guide and improve the services you offer.

 Here’s to knowing when our “magic” is working, and when it’s not!